BobsBlazed/Bobs_Latent_Optimizer/README.md

 - **Custom Aspect Ratio Input**: Enter any aspect ratio in the format `x:y`.
 This allows for total control over the image dimensions.
 - **Megapixel Size Selection**: Choose from different megapixel sizes (1, 1.25, 1.5, 1.75, and 2 MP) to adjust the resolution dynamically.
 - **Upscale Factor**: Specify an upscale factor to ensure proper scaling of the latent image.
-- **Mode Switch (FLUX/SDXL)**: Select between FLUX or SDXL modes for optimal latent generation and tiling.
-SDXL mode rounds dimensions to the closest SDXL resolution.
+- **Mode Switch (FLUX/SDXL/SD3)**: Select between FLUX, SDXL, or SD3 modes for optimal latent generation and tiling.
+SDXL/SD3 mode rounds dimensions to the closest SDXL/SD3 resolution.
 - **Automatic Tile Calculation**: The node automatically calculates tile dimensions to ensure the generated latent is split into 4 tiles after upscaling.

 ## Installation